MicrosoftDocs/learn/learn-pr/azure/deploy-java-quarkus-aca-postgres/includes/9-summary.md

 Congratulations!
-You've deployed a Quarkus web application to Azure App Service.
+You've deployed a Quarkus web application to Azure Container Apps.

-Your company wanted to learn how to migrate its existing Quarkus Java web applications to Azure App Service.
+Your company wanted to learn how to migrate its existing Quarkus applications to Azure Container Apps.
 You followed these steps:

 1. Create a sample Quarkus web application.